itskeithstudent/pands-project-iris-2020/README.md

 Within the jupyter notebook file I'd reccomend to run all cells on opening (but of course there is no issue executing line by line), by reading downwards you will go step by step through the analysis and the thought process behind what is being executed (why I'm plotting, why using a particular package, etc.)

+#### Note on Graphviz
+Graphviz is an open source software and python library that is used as part of the Decision Tree Jupyter Notebook, it's used to generate a visual representation of the decision tree produced by the model(it is also used as part of the .py analysis and is ecnlosed inside of a try block).
+However, Graphviz is not the most straightforward to get working, to get it set up on my system I had to install the Graphviz software and set Path environment variable to point to that, within Jupyter notebook (because my jupyter notebook is running off a conda environment I had to use a weird hacky solution, but this is not necessary in the .py file)

 ### Exploratory Data Analysis
 For executing the remaining analysis you will need to run "iris_exploratory_data_analysis.py", (required libraries for this will be included in a requirements.txt file) this will then generate a text file and series of images saved from the generated plots in the "Preliminary Analysis" folder.
 This python file imports a simple but large function for generating a subplot of histograms from "hist_subplot.py".